New York City Bankruptcy and Credit Card Debt Attorneys

 - Chapter 7 is available to individuals and it offers discharge of unsecured debt.
 You are not expected to return anything you bought with that credit.

 - Chapter 13 is often used by small to medium businesses.
 They are able to restructure their debt or conduct a liquidation to raise funds to pay creditors.
 Payments are now based on your disposable income under this plan.
-When the plan ends, any remainder of unsecured debt is discharged.
+When the plan ends, any remainder of the unsecured debt is discharged.
 With this plan, creditors gain something rather than nothing.
 Many will receive payment of about half the debt owed.

 Common Bankruptcy Questions & Answers